navuboy/navuboy.github.io/_includes/biped.md

                 </a>
             <center>
                 <p class="image-caption" style="font-size:14px; text-align: center;">
-                    Fig.1 Learning to walk - initial baby steps.
+                    Fig.2 Learning to walk - initial baby steps.
                 </p>
             </center>
             </div>
         </center>
         <p style="text-align:justify; font-family: 'Merriweather', 'Hiragino Sans GB', 'Microsoft YaHei', 'WenQuanYi Micro Hei', sans-serif;">
-        The robot demonstrates successful walking behaviour by learning through several of its trial and errors, without any prior knowledge of itself or the world dynamics.
-After training the model in simulation, it was observed that, with a proper shaped reward function, the robot achieved faster walking or even rendered a running gait with an average speed of 0.83 m/s [see Fig.2].
+        The robot demonstrates successful walking behaviour by learning through several of its trial and errors, <b>without any prior knowledge of itself or the world dynamics</b>.
+After training the model in simulation, it was observed that, with a <b>proper shaped reward function</b>, the robot achieved faster walking or even rendered a running gait with an average speed of 0.83 m/s [see Fig.2].
 The gait pattern of the bipedal walker was compared with the actual human walking pattern.
 The results show that the bipedal walking pattern had similar characteristics to that of a human walking pattern.</p>
         <center>
             <div class="image-wrapper">
                 <a class ="image-popup" href="https://nav74neet.github.io/media/trained.gif" title="DDPG">